Killing of Akai Gurley: Arguments used in court

 Assistant District Attorney Joseph Alexis claimed the killing wasn't an accident and that Liang chose to place the finger on the trigger.
-However, one of Liang's defense attorneys, Rae Koshetz, argued that what had happened was a tragedy, not a crime, because the bullet bounced off the wall and coincidentally hit Gurley.

-Liang's attorneys, Robert Brown and Rae Koshetz, argued that Liang was in a state of shock after his gun went off and did not realize that he hit anyone.
+However, one of Liang's defense attorneys, Rae Koshetz, argued that what had happened was a tragedy, not a crime, because the bullet had bounced off a wall and coincidentally hit Gurley.
+Koshetz and another attorney for Liang, Robert Brown, argued that Liang was in a state of shock after his gun went off and did not realize that he hit anyone.

 The defendants also argued that Liang pulling out his gun was still considered in line with protocol because the "lack of lighting is commonly perceived as a sign of criminal activity."
 Furthermore, the light had been out of service for a number of days without repair.
 After Liang's bullet ricocheted off the wall and struck Gurley in the chest, the officers did not render CPR.

 Ending

-In August 2016, New York City reached an agreement with Gurley's family for $4.1 million, settling a lawsuit brought by Kimberley Ballinger, Akaila's mother.
+In August 2016, New York City reached an agreement with Gurley's family (who had filed a $52 million lawsuit) for $4.1 million and settled a lawsuit brought by Kimberley Ballinger, mother of Gurley's daughter, Akaila.
 The New York Housing Authority paid $400,000 and Liang paid $25,000.
-The money went into a fund for Akaila, Gurley's then two-year-old daughter, who would have access after turning 18 with the court's approval.
+The money went into a fund for Akaila, who was then two-years old.
+She can access the funds after she turns 18, with the court's approval.

 After the settlement of Liang's trial, about $260,000 of the money raised for Liang's defence was returned to the donors.
-About $325,000 dollars were given to Liang's family and $80,000 would be used for Chinese communities.
+About $325,000 was given to Liang's family and $80,000 was to be used for Chinese communities.

 Media coverage

-The incident received national and international coverage, in part due to the recent police shootings of Michael Brown in Ferguson, Missouri, and Eric Garner in Staten Island.
+The incident received national and international coverage, in part due to the recent police shooting of Michael Brown in Ferguson, Missouri, and killing of Eric Garner in Staten Island.

 The New York City Police Department's practice of vertical patrols was also criticized.
 The Village Voice described the incident as part of a year of public relations disasters for the NYPD.
 Other coverage has focused on the maintenance and public safety issues that led to the death.

 The incident is the subject of the 2020 feature documentary Down a Dark Stairwell.

 A Shot Through the Wall, a 2021 independent film, was based on the incident.